sandipchitale/kubernetes-file-system-explorer/README.md

 It also supports the following commands:

+`k8s.node.terminal` (Terminal) - Start a shell into Node using nsenter.
+User must set the `kubernetes-file-system-explorer.nsenter-image` preference value to point to a `nsenter` image of choice e.g. `jpetazzo/nsenter:latest`.

 `k8s.pod.container.file.view` (View file) - Show the content of the file in editor.
 It basically runs:

 `kubectl exec -it pod-name -c containername -- cat /path/to/file`